Existence of phase transition for percolation using the Gaussian Free Field: Integrating out the random environment

-\paragraph{Step 3.} {\em Bound on $\Eb[\P_{q,\lambda}(B_L(x)\text{ closed pivotal})]$ in terms of probabilities of being pivotal.} \medbreak Fix an order for vertices and edges of $G$ and consider a configuration $\omega$ for which $B_L(x)$ is closed pivotal.
+\paragraph{Step 3.} {\em From a pivotal ball to a pivotal edge. } \medbreak Fix an order for vertices and edges of $G$ and consider a configuration $\omega$ in $\Lambda$ for which $B_L(x)$ is closed pivotal.
 Let $y$ and $z$ be the smallest vertices in $B_L(x)$ such that $\lr{}{}{S}{y}$ and $\lr{}{}{z}{\L^c}$ both without using any edge contained in $B_L(x)$.
 Take $\gamma$ in $G$ to be the earliest (in lexicographical order) path contained in $B_L(x)$ of length at most $2L$ between $y$ and $z$, and define a configuration $\omega'$ by opening the edges of $\gamma$ one by one (in order) until the first time that an edge $uv$ of $B_L(x)$ becomes pivotal.
-By construction, $\omega'$ contains a pivotal edge in $B_L(x)$, and it is elementary to check that Furthermore, the map from $\omega$ to $\omega'$ is at most $2L$-to-one (since the configuration is not altered outside $B_L(x)$, the sites $y$ and $z$ can be reconstructed, and so can $\gamma$).
+Recall that every edge of $G$ (in particular the ones in $\gamma$, which we opened) have parameter $q$ under $\P_{q,\lambda}$.
+By construction, $\omega'$ contains a pivotal edge in $B_L(x)$, and it is elementary to check that Furthermore, the map from $\omega$ to $\omega'$ is at most $2^{2L}$-to-one (since the configuration is not altered outside $B_L(x)$, the sites $y$ and $z$ can be reconstructed, and so can $\gamma$).
 We deduce that